Machine & Operator Safety

 Treading dangerously: Lax safety in Goodyear tire plants

-By Jennifer Gollan Reveal From The Center For Investigative Reporting
+December 29, 2017 by Jennifer Gollan Reveal From The Center For Investigative Reporting

 Dec.
 29, 2017 – Goodyear Tire & Rubber Co. is among the deadliest manufacturers in the U.S. for workers – resulting in deaths of five workers since 2015 – and the company’s safety lapses have also contributed to deaths of motorists on the road, a six-month investigation by Reveal from The Center for Investigative Reporting has found.